What Is Elder Law? Legal Strategies for Families

 For legal and financial decisions, a power of attorney can be chosen to make decisions and act on your behalf.

-A power of attorneyneeds to be chosen carefully because this person can handle your bank accounts, retirement accounts, sign contracts on your behalf, as well as buy or sell property in your name.
+A power of attorney needs to be chosen carefully because this person can handle your bank accounts, retirement accounts, sign contracts on your behalf, as well as buy or sell property in your name.
 But a trusted power of attorney can carry out your wishes by keeping account payments current, paying your mortgage or rent, and paying for your medical care, if you are unable to do these things for yourself.

 Advance Directives